0xENDER/MySchoolProject/README.md

 ## Apps Distribution

-> **Note:** make sure that you've set up the development environment properly!
-Otherwise, the bundler will fail!
+> if you're on windows, use the *Windows Subsystem for Linux* to execute this file.

 To make all the production-ready versions of the codebase, use the `./build` file.

-> if you're on windows, use the *Windows Subsystem for Linux* to execute this file.

 The available build flags are: